 Targeting dimensions and resources let you define on which elements a query will be based to determine the target of a delivery.

-Targeting dimension and resources are defined when creating a workflow, in the Properties tab of a Query activity.
+They are configured in target mappings , and are defined when creating a workflow, in the Properties tab of a Query activity.

 The targeting dimension can also be defined when creating an audience (see this section ).